 SELLING, GENERAL AND ADMINISTRATIVE.
-Selling, general and administrative ("SG&A") expenses increased by \$0.5 million, or 27%, to \$2.5 million for the quarter ended January 31, 2003 from \$2.0 million for the quarter ended January 31, 2002.
-SG&A expenses increased by \$1.8 million, or 47%, to \$5.6 million for the six months ended January 31, 2003 from \$3.8 million for the six months ended January 31, 2002.
-SG&A expenses as a percentage of revenues were 30% and 532% for the three months ended January 31, 2003 and 2002, respectively, and were 35% and 831% for the six months ended January 31, 2003 and 2002, respectively.
+Selling, general and administrative ("SG&A") expenses increased by \$1.3 million, or 52%, to \$3.7 million for the quarter ended January 31, 2003 from \$2.4 million for the quarter ended January 31, 2002.
+SG&A expenses increased by \$1.7 million, or 31%, to \$7.3 million for the six months ended January 31, 2003 from \$5.6 million for the six months ended January 31, 2002.
+SG&A expenses as a percentage of revenues were 29% and 30% for the three months ended January 31, 2003 and 2002, respectively, and were 29% and 38% for the six months ended January 31, 2003 and 2002, respectively.

-The \$0.5 million increase in SG&A expenses during the three months ended January 31, 2003, as compared to the three months ended January 31, 2002, is due primarily to \$0.3 million in expenses related to the Patent Licensing Program, and a \$0.3 million increase in sales and marketing expenses.
-Similarly, the \$1.8 million increase in SG&A expenses during the six months ended January 31, 2003, as compared to the six months ended January 31, 2002, is due primarily to \$0.8 million in expenses related to the Patent Licensing Program, and a \$1.1 million increase in sales and marketing expenses.
+The \$1.3 million increase in SG&A expenses during the three months ended January 31, 2003, as compared to the three months ended January 31, 2002, is due primarily to \$0.4 million in expenses related to the Patent Licensing Program, a \$0.3 million increase in sales and marketing expenses, and \$0.2 million in consulting and legal expenses related to the divestiture of the videoconferencing hardware business.
+Similarly, the \$1.7 million increase in SG&A expenses during the six months ended January 31, 2003, as compared to the six months ended January 31, 2002, is due primarily to \$0.8 million in expenses related to the Patent Licensing Program, and a \$1.1 million increase in sales and marketing expenses.

 When Forgent acquired certain assets and liabilities of Global Scheduling Systems Inc. during the fourth fiscal quarter of 2002, Forgent's sales force more than doubled.
 Additionally, Forgent hired a Senior Vice-President of Sales during the first fiscal quarter.
-These additional personnel, among a few other sales hires, primarily account for the increase in sales and marketing expenses during the three and six months ended January 31, 2003.
+These additional personnel, among a few other sales hires, account for the increase in sales and marketing expenses during the three and six months ended January 31, 2003.
 Forgent's new sales structure was implemented during the first fiscal quarter and has been improved during the second fiscal quarter to hire experienced enterprise software sales veterans, to implement improved sales execution tactics, and to modify the sales commission structure.
 As a result, the sales organization significantly increased the sales pipeline during the three months ended January 31, 2003.
 There can be no assurance, however, that sales from this pipeline will be finalized.
 The Company will continue to implement its sales strategy to further increase its sales pipeline and more importantly, to finalize sales transactions to generate revenues.
 Additionally, during the three and six months ended January 31, 2003, Forgent's Patent Licensing Program incurred consulting expenses, international travel and other related expenses, which were not incurred during the comparable periods ended January 31, 2002.

-As compared to the prior fiscal quarter, Forgent decreased its SG&A expenses during the three months ended January 31, 2003 by \$0.5 million, or 17% and intends to further decrease any unnecessary SG&A expenses that do not directly support the generation of revenues for Forgent.
+Forgent intends to further decrease any unnecessary SG&A expenses that do not directly support the generation of revenues for Forgent.
 However, the future expense reductions will not impact the Company's ability to engage with its customers.

 RESEARCH AND DEVELOPMENT.
 Research and development ("R&D") expenses increased by \$30 thousand, or 4%, to \$0.7 million for the quarter ended January 31, 2003 from \$0.7 million for the quarter ended January 31, 2002.
-R&D expenses increased by \$0.4 million, or 29%, to \$1.9 million for the six months ended January 31, 2003 from \$1.5 million for the six months ended January 31, 2002.
-R&D as a percentage of revenues were 9% and 182% for the three months ended January 31, 2003 and 2002, respectively, and were 12% and 319% for the six months ended January 31, 2003 and 2002, respectively.
+R&D expenses increased by \$0.4 million, or 29%, to \$1.9 million for the six months ended January 31, 2003 from \$1.5 million for the six months ended January 31, 2003 are percentage of revenues were 6% and 8% for the three months ended January 31, 2003 and 2002, respectively, and were 8% and 10% for the six months ended January 31, 2003 and 2002, respectively.